 CSHP also held a "Meet the Candidates" at the Open Forum session on Saturday, October 18th, from 7:45 - 9:15am at Seminar 2019.
 A portion of this time was dedicated for a Q&A session and candidate hearing.

-You may view the Election bulletin here.
+You may view the a PDF copy of the Election bulletin here.
 The official ballot will be emailed out as of 10/31/2019 2pm PDT and will close 30 days after release.

 If you have any questions in regards to the candidate videos or election process, please email us at email@example.com or call our office at 916-447-1033.